Did you know the National Science Foundation offers funding to graduate students?

 You can schedule 30 minutes later to set up an alert from Grant Forward.
 It is basically the same process as above.

 Also, you may want to check out the UA library’s tutorial on Pivot.
-There is a lot you can do with Pivot.
+There is a lot you can do with this database.